dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/optimizing-performance-text.md

 > [!NOTE]
 > <xref:System.Windows.Documents.Glyphs> and <xref:System.Windows.Media.GlyphRun> are designed for fixed-format document presentation and print scenarios.
 UI scenarios, see the [Typography in WPF](typography-in-wpf.md).

-The following examples show how to define properties for a <xref:System.Windows.Documents.Glyphs> object in [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)].
-The <xref:System.Windows.Documents.Glyphs> object represents the output of a <xref:System.Windows.Media.GlyphRun> in [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)].
+The following examples show how to define properties for a <xref:System.Windows.Documents.Glyphs> object in XAML.
 The examples assume that the Arial, Courier New, and Times New Roman fonts are installed in the **C:\WINDOWS\Fonts** folder on the local computer.

 [!code-xaml[GlyphsOvwSample1#1](~/samples/snippets/csharp/VS_Snippets_Wpf/GlyphsOvwSample1/CS/default.xaml#1)]